kitsteam/qrstorage/README.md

 ### Development

-- **Important**: Before you start setting up the container, register an account with `Deepl` and `Readspeaker` to get the proper API keys for text to speech and translation features.
+- **Important**: Before you start setting up the container, register an account with `DeepL` and `ReadSpeaker` to get the proper API keys for text to speech and translation features.
 Create a file called `docker-compose.override.yml`and create an override that mount these credentials into the container.
 Example:

 ```
 services: